qdm12/dns/README.md

 Some packages are exposed publicly through the [pkg](pkg) directory.

-The API is at v1.x.x but (shame on me) is not stable and subject to change without changing major version.
-If you need it to be stable, please [create an issue](https://github.com/qdm12/dns/issues/new) and I'll see what I can do.
+- The current API is at v2.x.x and is meant to be (mostly) stable and should not introduce breaking changes.
+- The API at v1.x.x was (shame on me) unstable and there were many breaking changes between feature versions.

 For now, it is used by the [gluetun](https://github.com/qdm12/gluetun) project for its DNS over TLS usage.